-There are two ways to put the image on your computer screen (in computerese: "write the image onto your X window").
-One is simpler and uses Tim Robishaw's (TR's) display procedure.
+Below, we describe two methods to put the image on your computer screen (in computerese: "write the image onto your X window").
+One (§5.2) is simpler and uses Tim Robishaw's (TR's) display procedure.
 The other uses IDL's native procedures; it's a bit more cumbersome but is more useful when you want absolute knowledge of which pixel is which.

-4.1.
+5.1.
 An Example: Read the Image from a FITS File